Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: RQ3: Improvement Analysis

 To understand the impact of training methods, we compare supervised contrastive learning, as used in RQ2 (refer to Section \ref{sec:rq2:design}), with unsupervised contrastive learning, specifically SimCSE \cite{gao2021simcse}, and analyze their effectiveness.

 \parabf{Comparison Method.} SimCSE, an unsupervised contrastive learning approach, uses dropout masks to generate independent samples of the same input sentence.
 It aims to maximize the similarity between these samples while minimizing similarity with other sentences.
-We followed the approach in \cite{behnamghader2024llm2vec} and used the Wikitext-103 dataset for training.
+We \revRtwo{follow} the approach in \cite{behnamghader2024llm2vec} and \revRtwo{use} the Wikitext-103 dataset for training.
 As Wikipedia data is included in the pre-training of all models, it does not impart new knowledge.
-For a fair comparison, models were adapted to a bidirectional attention mechanism and underwent MNTP training, similar to the setup in Section \ref{sec:rq2:design}.
+For a fair comparison, models \revRtwo{are} adapted to a bidirectional attention mechanism and \revRtwo{undergo} MNTP training, similar to the setup in Section \ref{sec:rq2:design}.

-\parabf{Selected Models.} We selected CodeGemma, Llama3, and Mistral for comparison.
-CodeGemma was chosen for its top test results, Llama3 for being the latest model, and Mistral for being the most widely used decoder-only language model in information retrieval applications \cite{mteb_leaderboard}.
+\parabf{Selected Models.} We \revRtwo{select} CodeGemma, Llama3, and Mistral for comparison.
+CodeGemma \revRtwo{is} chosen for its top test results, Llama3 for being the latest model, and Mistral for being the most widely used decoder-only language model in information retrieval applications \cite{mteb_leaderboard}.

 \parabf{\revised{Statistical Analysis.}} \revised{To verify the statistical significance of our findings, we compare the performance of different approaches using the \textbf{Wilcoxon signed-rank test}, a non-parametric paired test.
 We report a result as statistically significant if the p-value is less than our chosen significance level of \textbf{$\alpha = 0.05$}.
 To account for multiple comparisons across different models and datasets, we apply the \textbf{Benjamini-Hochberg (BH) correction} to the p-values.
 In Table \ref{tab:Training Approach}, results marked with an asterisk (*) meet this significance criterion of $p < 0.05$.}